SOME WILL DIE

 Another pause.
 Then, “Okay, leave it but I won’t see you.
 I don’t want to see anyone.”

-Steve James handed back the phone.
-Pushed the envelope towards the receptionist, “Did you hear that?”
-He asked.
-Then seeing her fury, he slowed down, “Please, can you have it taken up straight away.
+Steven James handed back the phone.
+Pushed the envelope towards the receptionist, “Did you hear that?” he asked.
+Then seeing her fury, he slowed down, softened his tone, “Please, can you have it taken up straight away.
 I’ll wait.”

-The receptionist hung up the phone and a porter appeared.
+The receptionist hung up and a porter appeared.
 Handing him the envelope she said something and nodded towards Steve.
 Glancing once the porter headed towards the stairs.
-Maybe five minutes later he was back.
+Five minutes later he was back.
 Looked at the receptionist and nodded.
 Moving around the desk she stood in front of Steve.
 Waited a moment trying to collect some words together but, in the end, coldly said, “It’s delivered.”

 Returning to the desk she unrolled the narrow tube and stared at five twenties as she shielded them from the camera trying to spy over her shoulder.
 Glanced around the foyer.
 No staff.
 The lady had disappeared up the stairs.
 Four guests coming out of the lift.
 The seated couple not looking her way.
-The man still sitting in the corner staring out of the window.
+The man still sitting in the corner stared out of the window.
 Pulling off one note she put it in the gratuities box under the countertop and tucked the rest down the shallow V of her grey dress into her bra.
 Leant both hands on the counter and sighed long and hard.
 A new experience.
 He was the first person to ever get her flustered.
-Looked up and stood straight.
-Pulled her hands through her long dark hair to smile at the guest who had entered the foyer from the bar.
-Who was sauntering her way.
+She looked up and stood straight pulling her hands through her long dark hair as she smiled at the guest who had entered the foyer from the bar and was heading her way.
 This one she knew.
-He had been staying for three days.
-An American, Theo Morales.
+He had been staying for a few days.
+An American, Theo Moroni.
 Nice man.
 Quietly spoken and funny.

 “Hi Kate.
 Nice day, eh?” he said as he stood in front of her.
 He liked this girl, so beautiful but not so sweet, he was sure of that.
-Took in the slim figure that made her look fragile but that didn’t fool him, he suspected the exact opposite.
+Took in the slim figure that made her look fragile but that did not fool him.
+He suspected the exact opposite.
 Neat looking.
-A good luck face, a natural great look but he was one of the few who noticed the hard edge that, for him, gave her away.
+A good luck face, a great natural look but he was one of the few who noticed the hard edge that, for him, gave her away.
 This was one deceptively tough cookie, he thought, one of those with charm who knew the ropes and how to make the most of them without getting wrapped up in knots.

 Kate hesitated, a whole heap of questions and doubts instantly cropped up.
-Sure, he was good looking but how old was he?
+Sure he was good looking but how old was he?
 The greying temples.
 She had to guess near fifty.
 Perhaps nearly twice her age.
-Did it matter.
-Maybe, but… did it really matter.
-Did she know him well enough… no… but… did she like him.
+Did it matter?
+Not really.
+Did she know him well enough?
+No, but did she like him?
 Definitely.
-Was she attracted to him… certainly.
-Rich… probably.
+Was she attracted to him?
+Certainly.
+Rich?
+Probably.
 So, this might be an opportunity.
 Well then… “That would be lovely, thank you.
 My shift ends at eight,” she smiled.

 “I know.
 I’ve booked a table for nine-thirty.
 Nice place, Italian.
 Only a fifteen-minute walk.
 You’ll like it.
 Say, is that enough time for you to get ready?”